 With the instances slowly leading to financial loss and identity theft, the users started looking away from convenience and started questioning the worth of a quality that was leaving them exposed.

 The time was to bring back the power of data to end users.
 Decentralization is what was needed, Blockchain was the means, and Web 3.0 was the aim.

-Web 3.0 is fair and transparent network where people will interact without the fear of loss of security or privacy.
-The web version will make internet intelligent, by bringing together the power of Artificial Intelligence and Big Data – all the while making web semantic.
+The answer to what Web 3.0 technology is- it is a fair and transparent network where people will interact without the fear of loss of security or privacy.
+The web version will make the internet intelligent, by bringing together the power of Artificial Intelligence and Big Data – all the while making web semantic.

 Web 3.0 is the time when the web will be powered by Blockchain to become more human.

 Blockchain will drive the process of how data is collected and managed across the web.
 The technology will bring together all the concentrated data with the help of AI and IoT and convert it into information that cannot be hacked or duplicated.

 Web 3.0 Blockchain Stack